migoox/migoox/README.md

 I am interested in Game Development and Computer Graphics programming.

 I feel comfortable using C/C++, C# and Python.
-Looking forward to learn Rust Programming Language.
+I am looking forward to learn Rust Programming Language.

 Currently looking for an internship.
 ## Contact